-HUMN-0200 Foundations of Film and Theater
+HUMN-0200 Foundations of Film and Theatre 3 hours credit

-This interdisciplinary course explores and analyzes the rhetorical, critical, and functional aspects of film and theater as visual, performance, and literary genres.
+This interdisciplinary course explores and analyzes the rhetorical, critical, and functional aspects of film and theatre as visual, performance, and literary genres.
 Students learn to read the basic signs, syntax, and structures of dramatic and cinematic language.